mayowaaloko/traffic-prediction/README.md

 ## Repository Contents

-- `traffic_prediction_analysis.ipynb`: Jupyter notebook with data exploration and insights.
+- `Traffic Prediction.ipynb`: Jupyter notebook with data exploration and insights.
 - `README.md`: Overview of the project (you're reading it now!).

 Feel free to explore and contribute to this project! 🚗🌆